Fiona Stanley Hospital Library has a small collection of print books. Opening times (Monday to Friday 8am to 5pm).

 South and East Metropolitan Health Services staff also have access to any WA Health Library and its print books - either by reciprocal borrowing or just ask to have books delivered via inter-library loan.

-In general this information applies to orders for print items. eResources are generally bought from Library funds as the access path for online resources needs to be area-wide and subscriptions are generally bundled which makes determination of a single price impossible.
+In general this information applies to orders for print items. eResources are generally bought from Library funds as the access path for online resources needs to be available across EMHS and SMHS.
+Subscriptions are bundled (by publisher not clinical specialty) which makes determination of a single price impossible.

 Library staff will order print books for departments on request so long as there is documented approval trail from the person with delegated authority to spend from the cost centre and supplemental approval from the appropriate business manager.